Art In Fiction

 - Why Florence?
 Its role as a mecca for art historians and the WWII experience

-- How the blowing up of Florence's bridges in WWII forms the lynchpin in the novel
+- How the blowing up of Florence's bridges in WWII forms the linchpin in the novel

 - How Laura discovered a real person very much like her fictional Ava, a German photographer named Hilda Lotz Bauer